 We all know how men like to solve problems.
 In this case it worked quite well.
 We brainstormed all the things that were making life more difficult than they needed to be.
 Then we took action to change them.
 This included buying wireless house phones so that I could answer while breastfeeding, getting a waist height changer to minimise my back pain and introducing expressed milk in a bottle so that I could take a proper break without having to be available on demand.

-I’ve never been more keen on singing than the average person but it can really help postnatal depression.
+I’ve never been more keen on singing than the average person but it can really help you recover from postnatal depression.
 Initially it was putting on my music and singing along.
 In time I became something of a collector of nursery rhymes.
 We’d attend baby classes and I would learn the words and then sing them to Boy Child at home.
 I even started searching out new ones to learn on You Tube.
 It has been scientifically proven that singing has a positive effect on mood and it was definitely true for me.

 In the early weeks I read loads.
 I read The Baby Whisperer, What to expect in the First year, The Contented Little Baby Book and lots of other parenting tombs.
 None of these seemed to help postnatal depression.
 My mum noticed my choice of reading material and suggested I read some fiction to help me feel more like my old self.
 She lent me A Thousand Splendid Suns.
 Not only was she right that it made me feel like myself again, much of the book is about a mother and her children and it really helped me connect with parenthood in a way I hadn’t before that.